mixxxdj/manual/source/chapters/library.rst

 .. sectionauthor::
    S.Brandt <s.brandt@mixxx.org>

-|ic_lib_browse| Browse mode works like a file-manager and allows you to load
+|ic_lib_browse| Browse mode works like a file manager and allows you to load
-tracks that are not necessarily already in your Mixxx library.
+tracks from anywhere on your computer that are not necessarily already in your Mixxx library.

 .. versionadded:: 2.0
    Add music directories directly from the Browse sidebar item.

 Click the :guilabel:`Browse` sidebar item to navigate the computer and find your music.
-Depending on your :term:`operating system`, the music will usually be found in the “My Music” or “Music” folder.
+Depending on your :term:`operating system`, your music will usually be found in the “My Music” or “Music” folder.
 Drag the files you want to import to the |ic_lib_library| :ref:`Library <library-root>` icon or directly to the :ref:`interface-waveform`.

-.. note:: Currently you can drag only files but not folders to the Mixxx
+.. note:: Currently you can only drag files (not folders) to the Mixxx library.
-          library.

-Right-click on a folder and choose :guilabel:`Add to Library` to add the folder as new music directory.
+Right-click on a folder and choose :guilabel:`Add to Library` to add the folder as an additional music directory.
 Mixxx will watch this directory and its subdirectories for new tracks.

 .. seealso:: For more informations, go to :ref:`configuration-changing-music-directories`.